thomaswiener/MultiDomainLocaleBundle/README.md

 Why another locale bundle?
 Good question.

-We used different approaches (jms i18n bundle, lunatics ...) to finally get our locale configuration up and running, but at the end we always had issues with requirements that were not included.
+We used different approaches (jms i18n bundle, lunatics ...) to finally got our locale configuration up and running, but at the end we always had issues with requirements that were not included.

 This bundle is for you if....